commandlayer/protocol-commons/SECURITY_PROVENANCE.md

-# Security & Provenance — Protocol-Commons
+# Security Provenance — Protocol Commons

-Protocol-Commons defines the **canonical semantic layer** for autonomous agents.
-This document ensures schema integrity and ecosystem trust.
+This document defines the cryptographic provenance, integrity guarantees, and audit mechanisms for Protocol Commons schemas.

 ---